 Orientation FAQs for New Students

 Can I change my major after/during orientation?
 It is not uncommon for a first year student to change their major at least once.
 In order to change major before classes begin, students will need to contact the Office of Admissions.
 Once the semester begins, all changes would be worked through with the student's academic advisor.

-Will I be able to purchase books at Summer Orientation?
+Will I be able to purchase books at New Student Orientation?
 The University Store will be open, however, not all textbooks will not be available for purchase at this time.
 Dates for textbooks availability will be posted on the University Store website at ship.bsktr.com.

 I have not taken all of my Placement Tests, should I still attend my Orientation Session?
 Any student who has been notified by the Placement Testing Office that they must complete placement testing should do so before their Orientation visit.
 Students who attend Orientation without required testing scores will sit for their placement testing that day.